thejoshwolfe/yauzl/README.md

 * Any Info-ZIP Unicode Path Extra Field will be ignored.
 See `extraFields`.
 * Automatic file name validation will not be performed.
 See `validateFileName()`.

+`validateEntrySizes` is the default and ensures that an entry's reported uncompressed size matches its actual uncompressed size.
+This check happens as early as possible, which is either before emitting each `"entry"` event (for entries with no compression), or during the `readStream` piping after calling `openReadStream()`.
+See `openReadStream()` for more information on defending against zip bomb attacks.

 The `callback` is given the arguments `(err, zipfile)`.
 An `err` is provided if the End of Central Directory Record cannot be found, or if its metadata appears malformed.
 This kind of error usually indicates that this is not a zip file.